ircv3/ircv3-specifications/extensions/multiline.md

 When delivering multiline batches to clients that have not negotiated the multiline capability, servers MUST deliver the component messages without using a multiline BATCH.

+Servers MUST NOT send blank lines to clients that have not negotiated the multiline capability.

-Any tags that would have been added to the batch, e.g. message IDs, account tags etc MUST be included on the first message line.
+Any tags that would have been added to the batch, e.g. message IDs, account tags etc MUST be included on the first message line to be sent.
 Tags MAY also be included on subsequent lines where it makes sense to do so.

 ### Errors